Do You Need Employment?

 Revise Your Resume ASAP!

-We all must try to find a good and healthy balance in our lives!
-Is your employment and living in harmony?
+We must try to find a good and healthy balance in our lives.
+Are your employment and life in harmony?

-Before you try to find employment, please make sure that your resume is as complete and up-to-date as possible.
+Before you try to find employment, please ensure your resume is as complete and up-to-date as possible.
 Your resume is a practical distillation of who you are, where you come from, and what you can offer.
 Here are a few tips to consider:

 • Never lie about the information on a resume; it can come back to haunt you later.

 • Look at various recent, relevant job descriptions.
-Use similar language to describe your skills and accomplishments on your resume.
+On your resume, use similar language to describe your skills and accomplishments.

 • Use active verbs.
 When describing what you did at your last job, make the sentence as tight and aggressive as possible.